maju116/pyplatypus/README.md

 `twine upload --repository-url https://test.pypi.org/legacy/ folder/*`

 Then try installing from TestPyPI:
-`pip install --index-url https://test.pypi.org/simple/ platypus`
+`pip install --index-url https://test.pypi.org/simple/ pyplatypus`

 Only after testing it there should you proceed with the release:
 `twine upload dist/*`

 And then install your package!
-`pip install platypus`
+`pip install pyplatypus`

 Note!
-Pip dependencies will be installed during the package build but there is one conda dependency that needs to be installed by hand:
+Pip dependencies will be installed during the package build but there is one conda dependency that needs to be installed by hand if you are planning to play around with the GPU.
 `conda install -c conda-forge tensorflow==2.9.1`

-We are working on this :)
+We are working on creating the deployment script for this :)